bobbycyiii/chubby/README.md

 This is a destructive process; it overwrites previous files.

-On a five-year old quad-core laptop this compiles in under a minute.
+On a five-year old x86-64 quad-core laptop, this compiles in under ten minutes.
-On a Raspberry Pi it doesn't quite compile, since SnapPy doesn't yet compile on ARM chips, due to the ManifoldHP class.
-But you can do the enumeration in about eight minutes on a Raspberry Pi.